Neurophysics: Recording techniques

 Old techniques to record brain activity using physical phenomena are already widespread in research and medicine.
 Electroencephalography (EEG) uses electrophysiology to measure electrical activity within the brain.
 This technique, with which Hans Berger first recorded brain electrical activity on a human in 1924, is non-invasive and uses electrodes placed on the scalp of the patient to record brain activity.
 Based on the same principle, electrocorticography (ECoG) requires a craniotomy to record electrical activity directly on the cerebral cortex.

 In the recent decades, physicists have come up with technologies and devices to image the brain and its activity.
 The Functional Magnetic Resonance Imaging (fMRI) technique, discovered by Seiji Ogawa in 1990, reveals blood flow changes inside the brain.
-Based on the existing medical imaging technique Magnetic Resonance Imaging (MRI) and on the link between the neural activity and the cerebral blood flow, this tool enables scientists to study brain activities when they are trigerred by a controlled stimulation.
+Based on the existing medical imaging technique Magnetic Resonance Imaging (MRI) and on the link between the neural activity and the cerebral blood flow, this tool enables scientists to study brain activities when they are triggered by a controlled stimulation.
 Another technique, the Two Photons Microscopy (2P), invented by Winfried Denk (for which he has been awarded the Brain Prize in 2015), John H. Strickler and Watt W. Webb in 1990 at Cornell University, uses fluorescent proteins and dyes to image brain cells.
 This technique combines the two-photon absorption, first theorized by Maria Goeppert-Mayer in 1931, with lasers.
 Today, this technique is widely used in research and often coupled with genetic engineering to study the behavior of a specific type of neuron.

 Theories of consciousness

 Consciousness is still an unknown mechanism and theorists have yet to come up with physical hypotheses explaining its mechanisms.
-Some theories rely on the idea that consciousness could be explained by the disturbances in the cerebral electromagnectic field generated by the action potentials triggered during brain activity.
+Some theories rely on the idea that consciousness could be explained by the disturbances in the cerebral electromagnetic field generated by the action potentials triggered during brain activity.
 These theories are called electromagnetic theories of consciousness.
 Another group of hypotheses suggest that consciousness cannot be explained by classical dynamics but with quantum mechanics and its phenomena.
 These hypotheses are grouped into the idea of quantum mind and were first introduced by Eugene Wigner.